Judith A. Daniel, RAD T Dip. – Owner

 Melissa Daniel – Executive Director

 Melissa has been teaching dance at UFDA since 1994.
 Melissa earned a BFA in Dance Performance and Education and a BS in Exercise Science from Towson University.
 She has studied classical ballet under the Royal Academy of Dance and is trained in jazz, tap, and modern dance.
 She is the founder and director of Boppin’ Babies, a creative movement program for toddlers ages 1.5 to 4 years.
 Melissa’s patient and gentle manner helps to guide younger students in the fundamentals of dance, as well as, motivate students and experience the joy of dance through fun and creative dance classes.
 In addition to teaching, Melissa has developed dance curriculum for Harford County Public Schools, and choreographed for The Archdiocese of Baltimore and Roland Park Country School, among others.
-Outside of dance, Melissa also works as a preschool teacher at Trinity Church Day School in Glen Arm, MD.
+Outside of dance, Melissa also works as a preschool teacher at Trinity Church Day School in Glen Arm, Maryland.

 Julie received a BFA in Musical Theatre with an emphasis in Dance from The Boston Conservatory.
 She also studied and taught at Broadway Dance Center in New York.
 Julie is a member of the Royal Academy of Dance and Actors Equity Association.
 She has worked professionally as a dancer for Norwegian Cruise Lines, national tours with Theatre Works USA, the TBC Hoofers dance company, and Symphony Hall Boston.
 In Boston, Julie choreographed for Barrington Stage Company and SpeakEasy.
 Locally her work in musicals can be seen at Cockpit in Court, Dundalk Community College, and many private schools.
 Julie has a contagious enthusiasm, creativity, and energy that motivates and inspires.
 Although she misses traveling the world and experiencing different cultures, Julie is delighted to be back home continuing the dance legacy of her mother Judy Daniel and sharing her knowledge with the students of UFDA.